My Big Fat Greek Wedding: Filming

 Despite being based on life in the Greek community of Winnipeg, the film was set in Chicago and shot in both Toronto and Chicago.
-Toronto Metropolitan University and the Greektown neighborhood feature prominently in the film.
+Toronto Metropolitan University and the Greektown neighborhood are featured prominently in the film.
 The home used to depict Gus and Maria Portokalos's residence (as well as the home bought next door at the end of the film for Toula and Ian) is located on Glenwood Crescent just off O'Connor Drive in the Toronto suburb of East York.
 The real home representing the Portokalos' residence has most of the external ornamentation that was shown in the film.
 Also, some minor parts of the movie were shot at Jarvis Collegiate Institute in Toronto.